No. 8 USC routs Colorado 55-17, but loses RB Dye to injury

 Former Colorado receiver Brenden Rice had 70 yards receiving and a touchdown for the Trojans, while Tahj Washington and Austin Jones caught TD passes from Williams in the third quarter.
 Jones threw up a 2 and a 6 after his score to honor the jersey number of Dye, the Pac-12’s second-leading rusher with 884 yards.

+“To see him go out like that, it hurts me,” Jones said.
+“We’ve got to step up and take on what he’s been doing so well, and keep it going.”

-Dye left the field on a cart with an air cast on his left leg after getting tackled awkwardly in the second quarter.
-The Oregon transfer and Los Angeles-area native has been a key component of the Trojans' immediate transformation from a four-win program to a College Football Playoff contender.
+Dye left the field with an air cast on his left leg after going down awkwardly in the second quarter.
+The Oregon transfer and Los Angeles-area native has been a key component of the Trojans’ immediate transformation from a four-win program to a College Football Playoff contender.

-Dye's teammates all gathered around the cart in support before it left the field, and Dye flashed USC's signature V for Victory to his cheering fans.
-Dye then watched the second half from the sideline on crutches while the Trojans scored at least 41 points for the fourth consecutive game with a prolific offense led by Williams, who had another standout game despite throwing only his second interception of the season.
+Riley said he doesn’t expect Dye to play again this season, but the injury shouldn’t cause him long-term damage.
+Dye flashed USC’s signature V for Victory to his cheering fans on his way to the Coliseum tunnel before he returned to watch the second half from the sideline on crutches.

+The Trojans still scored at least 41 points for the fourth consecutive game with a prolific offense led by Williams, who had another standout game despite throwing only his second interception of the season.
+Williams has accounted for 37 total touchdowns in 10 games at USC.

+“I just care about competing and winning,” Williams said.
+“If I come out with five (touchdowns), I come out with five.
+If I come out with one, I come out with one.”

 J.T.
 Shrout passed for 124 yards and rushed for a late TD while Colorado fell to 0-16 against USC in a series that began in 1927 and includes 11 straight Pac-12 losses for the Buffs.